Marshalling Property in Virginia Probate Cases

 Locating property for individuals depends on the information provided about the deceased individual.
 In many cases, it may involve searching for real property.
 It could also involve contacting any bank where an individual may have been known to bank or invest.
 Sometimes, after an executor is appointed, they are able to review the decedent’s mail to determine if there are bank statements coming in or go through the decedent’s personal files to see what records the individual had.

-It is beneficial to have an experienced probate lawyer to relieve some of these difficult responsibilities, as an attorney can help reduce unwanted frustration associated with marshalling property.
+It is beneficial to have an experienced probate lawyer to relieve some of these difficult responsibilities, as a Virginia attorney can help reduce unwanted frustration associated with marshalling property.

 Possession of Property